 White yurts

-Touch the pristine beauty of heaven and earth
+Touching the pristine beauty of nature.

-The changing season of the hot steppe wind
+The transitional season of hot, windy steppe

-Central Asia in summer is a symphony of nature, culture and vibrant experiences.
+Central Asia in summer is a symphony of nature, culture, and vibrant experiences.

 Charyn Canyon

-Multi-colored lawns
+Multicolored lawns